Updated: Mar 16

 To conclude, this Aminé project is a great album with a whole range of styles and focuses.
 His melodies are catchy, production great and delivery spot on - and this has some of my favourite songs from the year on.
 I will return to this a few times and it has everything for everyone with some relaxed vibes throughout to just sit back and enjoy.
 There's a minor drop off in quality during the second half - but either way it's still enjoyable.

-FAVOURITE TRACKS: Burden, Woodlawn, Roots, Can't Decide, Compensating, Shimmy, Pressure in My Palms, Mama, Fetus
+FAVOURITE TRACKS: Burden, Compensating, Shimmy, Pressure in My Palms, Riri, Mama, Becky, Fetus, My Reality

 LEAST FAVOURITE TRACK: Easy